 132 Willis St, Te Aro, Wellington

-Opens 7am weekdays, 8am weekends; closes 4pm weekdays, 3pm weekends
+Opens 7am weekdays, 8am weekends; closes 3.30pm weekdays, 3pm weekends

-As per my previous visit I had real problems trying to read the large format Saturday paper on the small table, but the smaller mid-week paper would be more manageable.
+As per my previous visits I had real problems trying to read the large format Saturday paper on the small table, but the smaller mid-week paper would be more manageable.